Safest Teeth Whiteners

 Cleaning your dentures is easy.
 Some denture cleaners require overnight soaking, while others clean your dentures in 5 minutes or less.

-If you are looking for more of a deep clean, hot water alone will not be enough to clean your dentures.
+If you are looking for more of a deep clean, warm water alone will not be enough to clean your dentures.
 If the spots are not deep, water can help remove discoloration.
-However, if you want to remove calculus, bacteria, calcium, and deep stains, it is necessary to invest in a denture cleaner.
+However, if you want to remove plaque, calcium deposits, and heavy staining, it is necessary to invest in a denture cleaner.

 Everything We Recommend